VariaBobrova/rsschool-cv/cv.md

 ***
 ### Summary
+Hi!
+I'm Varia Bobrova, Ukrainian-based junior frontend developer with a design background.
-After 10 years as a graphic and interface designer I'm ready for new challenges as a developer.
+After 10 years in graphic and interface design I'm ready for new challenges.
 Currently working toward the goal of having a career that combines design and development skills.

 ***